Skip to content

 Use RPC providers

-Token Deposits and Withdrawals
+Token deposits and withdrawals

 In most cases, 1 block confirmation is sufficient for finality.
 The only exception to the 1 block finality is when the network is in a rolling finality state, in which up to 5 additional blocks may be required to achieve finality.